 Data support the effectiveness of outpatient treatment for uncomplicated alcohol-related problems where there is psychological stability.
-Since inpatient treatment is expensive it is generally reserved for severely dependent patients who fulfill some of the indicators in Table 4.
-In these cases inpatient care can he cost-effective
+Since inpatient treatment is expensive it is generally reserved for severely dependent patients who fulfil some of the indicators in Table 4.
+In these cases, inpatient care can be cost-effective

 There are many competing approaches but no single superior treatment.
 The abstinence-based illness strategy,- the ‘Minnesota Model’ – uses the principles of AA and is used widely in the USA and the UK.
 22 It is common for an intensive approach to be adopted in the inpatient setting, involving drawing up a comprehensive treatment plan and using a multidisciplinary team trained – to treat addictions.
 Often some of the staff are recovered alcoholics who can act as role models and mirror the hope that stable recovery can take place.

 Daily lectures and individual and group therapy address the dysfunction caused by addiction.
 The treatment effort is directed at motivating patients to commit to abstinence, improving their physical and mental health and helping them to rebuild a fulfilling life.

 Approximately 80% of alcoholic patients have a coexisting medical problem – for example, hypertension, peripheral neuritis, pancreatitis, liver disease or cardiomyopathy.
 23 Up to 50% of inpatients have significant cognitive impairment due to cortical atrophy.
 Some 50% suffer from a psychiatric disorder such as depression, anxiety, phobic states or personality problems.

 Such disturbance is often secondary to the drinking and resolves within four to six weeks after detoxification and abstinence, but the possibility of a coexisting primary psychiatric disorder must be considered.